 - (a) Under SME-FRS 1.26, an analysis of expenses using a classification based on either the nature of expenses or their function within the entity should be presented either on the face of the income statement or in the notes to the income statement.
 In this illustration the group has presented an analysis by function on the face of the income statements with further details on the nature of expenses in the notes. - (b) Under SME-FRS 1.28 dividends can be presented either on the face of the income statement or in the notes.
 In this illustration the company has presented the information in the notes. - (c) Under SME-FRS 1.29, changes in equity can be presented either in the notes to the financial statements or as a separate component of the financial statements.
 In this illustration the company has presented the information in the notes. - (d) Under SME-FRS 13.1A an entity can choose an accounting policy of expensing all borrowing costs or capitalising those that meet certain criteria.
 In this illustration the group has chosen to expense all borrowing costs. - (e) In accordance with section 1.1 of the SME-FRS, an entity which prepares and presents its financial statements in accordance with the SME-FRS is not required to include a cash flow statement in those financial statements.
 However, if an entity voluntarily includes a cash flow statement in those financial statements, then this cash flow statement should be prepared in accordance with the requirements of section 22 of the SME-FRS.
-In this illustration the entity has chosen to include a cash flow statement and has made the following additional choices in this regard: - (i) Under SME-FRS 22.7 an entity can chose to present cash flows from operating activities using either the direct or the indirect method.
-In this illustration the entity has chosen the indirect method. - (ii) Under SME-FRS 22.16 in the cash flow statement an entity can chose where to present interest paid and interest and dividends received.
-In this illustration the company has chosen to present interest paid as financing cash flows and interest and dividends received as investing cash flows.
+In this illustration the entity has chosen to include a cash flow statement and has made the following additional choices in this regard: - i.
+Under SME-FRS 22.7 an entity can chose to present cash flows from operating activities using either the direct or the indirect method.
+In this illustration the entity has chosen the indirect method. - ii.
+Under SME-FRS 22.16 in the cash flow statement an entity can chose where to present interest paid and interest and dividends received.
+In this illustration the company has chosen to present interest paid as financing cash flows and interest and dividends received as investing cash flows. - (f) For example auditor's reports on financial statements prepared in accordance with the SME-FRS, please refer to Appendices 1 - 3 of Practice Note (PN) 900 (Revised) Audit of Financial Statements Prepared in Accordance with the Small and Medium-sized Entity Financial Reporting Standard.